The Xometry app works best with JavaScript enabled!

 Laser etching is a more controlled process for stainless steel.
 The subsurface of unoxidized metal is annealed or melted without removing the protective oxide surface layer, which is essentially transparent to most cutting lasers.
 This method allows limited diffusion of oxygen through the oxide layer, staining the metal below in shades of yellow or brown depending on the intensity.
 This process is sometimes referred to as laser annealing.

-What Kind of Laser Can Effectively Cut Stainless Steel?
+The Kind of Lasers That Can Effectively Cut Stainless Steel

 The lasers that can effectively cut stainless steel are fiber and CO2 lasers.
 Fiber lasers can produce much narrower beams — typically half the diameter of the cutter ‘dot’ of a CO2 laser.
 This results in about quadruple the effective power for the same laser output energy.
 Fiber lasers can process faster and with greater precision because of this.
 Operating costs for fiber lasers are lower because of their electrical efficiency (4 to 6 times better than for CO2 devices) and solid-state construction.
 They do require more nitrogen shielding gas in the cutting process, though.